jeremyckahn/chitchatter/README.md

 ## How to use it

 Open <https://chitchatter.im/> and join a room to start chatting with anyone else who is in the room.
 By default, room names are random [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)s that are generated client-side.
 To privately communicate with someone, it is recommended to join one of these randomly-generated rooms and share the URL (via the "🔗" button at the top of the page) to whomever you wish to communicate with via a secure medium of your choosing (such as [Burner Note](https://burnernote.com/) or [Yopass](https://yopass.se/)).
 Your user name will be presented to you, and it would be good to share that with who you will be chatting with beforehand so they know they're talking to you.

+**No API server required**: Chitchatter works completely without any API server or backend infrastructure.
+All communication happens directly between your browser and other users' browsers.
+While an optional API server is available for enhanced connectivity features, you can always use Chitchatter without it.

 ## Features